 For me, despite it all, it was as it should be.
 Its harshness, cloaked in its beauty, kept the ugliness of that other more domesticated world at arm’s length.

-I shrugged as I nosed the cruiser off the ruts of the main road, and shifted into low gear to negotiate the more serious bumps of the hand cut dirt strips which lead the last few kilometers to the lodge.
+I shrugged as I nosed the cruiser off the ruts of the main road, and shifted into low gear to negotiate some of the serious bumps of the hand cut dirt strips leading the last few kilometers to the lodge.
 Here the trees press in close, then open into the wide grassy spread of a dambo, before the pathway reaches the narrow cuff of thick riverine foliage shading the complex.

-In Africa, this is the sound of celebration, but not now, not here.
-It emanated from a group standing beside the opening in the thatch fence around the service area.
-It was a savage, incomprehensible sound.
+In Africa, this is usually the sound of celebration, but not now, not here.
+She stood slightly apart from a group beside the opening in the thatch fence around the service area.
+A head taller than the others, hers was a savage, incomprehensible sound.

-It came from a woman who stood a head taller than the others.
-Although I had seen her often enough in the time, I had spent adjacent to the lodge, I had never spoken to her.
+I had never spoken to her.
 She had always been aloof, alluringly distant.
-Her thick black braids dangled from the back of her head, falling free to sway along her spine.
-She wore her teal-colored uniform in a rakish, taunting way.
+Her thick black braids invariably dangling from the back of her head, falling free to sway along her spine.
+She also always wore her teal-colored uniform in a rakish, taunting way.

-Her eerie voice rose and fell, wavered, then gained strength before subsiding like an echo.
+Her eerie wail rose and fell, wavered, then gained strength before subsiding like an echo.